GOST-UA/lora_device_lib/readme.md

 LoraDeviceLib makes run time assertions to catch bugs.
 It is recommended that this macro is defined at least for debug builds.

-### Change the Number of Statically Allocated Band and Channel Structures

-- Define `LORA_NUM_CHANNELS` with an integer to define the channel capacity
-- Define `LORA_NUM_BANDS` with an integer to define the band capacity

 ### Substitute an Alternative AES Implementation

 1. Define `LORA_USE_PLATFORM_AES`